 She started Ray of Light Coaching in 2011 in San Francisco, took a hiatus when her second daughter was born in summer of 2012 and relaunched in Palo Alto in 2014.

 In 2012 Kiran participated in the Parenting by Connection certification course with Hand in Hand Parenting in Palo Alto.

 Kiran is passionate about empowering modern parents and families to live true to their deepest-held values, pushing back against today’s frenetic modern family culture, to find the time, space and practices which truly make family life more joyful, fulfilling and fun.

-Kiran lives on a quiet street in a beautiful light-filled home in South Palo Alto with her husband and two young daughters.
-She uses the tools she teaches and shares with other Moms in her own life and to parent her own girls and finds them to be empowering for her whole family.
+Kiran lives on a quiet street in South Palo Alto with her husband and two young daughters.
+She uses the tools she teaches in her own life and finds them to be empowering for her whole family.